MayCXC/Reis/README.md

 ## Progress
 Client and server:
--	Java runtime single player works, no networking or local multiplayer yet.
+-	Runtime single player works, no networking or local multiplayer yet.

 Engine:
 -	Voxel rendering works, but is not performant.